tcotav/missing-root-beer/LearningPlan.md

 # "The Case of the Missing Root Beer" - Summer Learning Project

 ## Project Overview
+- **Genre**: 2D RPG Mystery/Adventure
-- **Story**: A mystery/comedy about Blue Planet Six searching for his stolen root beer and missing friend Pudding
+- **Story**: A mystery/comedy about Blue Planet Six exploring the world to find his stolen root beer and missing friend Pudding
 - **Characters**: Blue (protagonist), Owl (companion), Pudding (raccoon friend), Miskers (villain), Scrappy Blue (annoying nephew)
-- **Current Status**: Complete playable story with multiple endings but needs assets and enhancements
+- **Current Status**: Story converted to RPG format with exploration, quests, and character interactions

 ## Getting Help with AI
 Throughout this learning journey, you can use AI assistants (like ChatGPT, Claude, or others) to get help with coding questions, creative ideas, and problem-solving. **See the [LLM-Assistant-Guide.md](LLM-Assistant-Guide.md) file for detailed instructions on how to effectively use AI as your learning partner.** This guide includes sample questions for each week, debugging tips, and best practices for learning with AI assistance.